XiaoXiaoSN/dotfiles/nvim/current/REAEME.md

 nvim +PackerSync +MasonInstallAll
 ```

+There is a [Vim tips](nvim/current/vim-tips.md) to record some basic commands.

 ## Key Mappings

 First at all.
 The `<leader>` key is `,` and it is set in `core.global`.